Quantum Circuit Transformation: A Monte Carlo Tree Search Framework: Implementation and Evaluation

-Finally, we discuss the improvement brought by introducing remote CNOT.
+Next, we discuss the improvement brought by introducing remote CNOT.
 We empirically evaluated the impact of remote CNOT in our MCTS-based algorithms and \tket.
 The results are summarised in Table~\ref{tab:depth_benchmark}, where for an algorithm A, A+r denotes the algorithm with remote CNOT enabled.
 For IBM Q20, the improvements brought by introducing remote CNOT are almost negligible, and sometimes even degraded.
-For Grid 5$\times$4 , however, the improvements are quite significant.
-Compared to \tket, our algorithms have gained an improvement of 28\% in size (MCTS-Size-r) and an improvement of 42\% in depth (MCTS-Depth-r), while \tket-r has a 4\% improvement in size and a 14\% improvement in depth.
+For Grid $4\times 5$, however, the improvements are quite significant.
+Compared to \tket, our algorithms have gained an improvement of 28\% in size (MCTS-Size+r) and an improvement of 42\% in depth (MCTS-Depth+r), while \tket+r has a 4\% improvement in size and a 14\% improvement in depth.